JAMSScheduler/chef-recipes/README.md

 # Quick Start
-After installing and configuring chef, to quickly install the JAMSAgentX and create a repo file to be able to perform updates through yum, use the following:
+After installing and configuring chef, to quickly install JAMSAgentX and create a repo file to be able to perform updates through yum, use the following:

 ```
 chef-apply jamsagentx-install.rb